biojs/edu/series/101/03_package_basics.md

 ### 1) Fork the BioJS 2 Template from GitHub

-We created a BioJS Template for giving you a headstart for developing your component.
+We created a BioJS Template to give you a headstart for developing your component.
 You can find it in our [BioJS2 folder](https://github.com/biojs/biojs).
 Please [fork](https://help.github.com/articles/fork-a-repo) the repository from github.
 Now enter following command lines: